Department of the Environment and Water Resources, 2007

-The department provides a range of other services that contribute to all outputs under the outcome structure.
+The department provides other services that contribute to all of the outputs under outcome 1 and outcome 2.

 ||Policy Coordination Division|

 ||Corporate Strategies Division|